Script are not enabled

 The Region 1 school year MESRP program offers three types of preschool programs: 1) center based, 2) home-based and 3) a combination of both.
 The center based programs in Region 1 typically provide instruction 4 days per week for 3 hours a day.
 These programs mirror a typical preschool classroom with learning centers that include a strong early literacy component, dramatic play, circle time and developmental school readiness instruction.

 Our home-based programs are characterized by weekly one-hour visits to the home and on average operate for 24 weeks during the school year program.
 Our home-based programs require that the parent be present throughout the entire visit as this provides an opportunity for the home-visitor to serve as a “model” for the parents.
-Home-visitors “coach” parents on key strategies and provide targeted parent and child home connection activities based on child’s individual need.
-The family is supported with book lending library and materials.
+Home-visitors “coach” parents on key strategies and provide targeted parent and child home connection activities based on the child’s individual need.
+The family is supported with library and materials.

 Region 1 funds district Summer Kinder Readiness Academies to better prepare children entering Transitional Kinder and/or Kindergarten during the following academic year.
 Students are provided with a four week enrichment program which will help them acclimate socially and academically.
 The Kinder Readiness Academies provide students with small a classroom setting and focus on key early literacy activities.
 Our migrant students excel in our Summer Kinder Readiness Academies due to an exemplary team of a certificated early elementary teacher and MESRP teacher.